Nevraxe/Cervo/README.md

     public function verify(\Cervo\Libraries\Router $router)
     {
         if (\Cervo\Core::getLibrary('Users')->getCurrentUser() === null) {
-            // Returning false will prevent the controller/method to be called. return false;
+            // Returning false will prevent the controller to be called. return false;
         }